If you do not have a will and or a trust, the law determines who will be your heirs.

 Florida has popular and favorable laws regarding real estate tax exemptions for homesteads.
 The exemption can remove up to $50,000 from the value of the house for property tax assessments.
 In addition, the homestead exemption limits future annual increases in assessed value to 3% or less.
 Your Florida homestead is also protected from creditor claims.

 Florida is a great state for asset protection and a poor state for creditors.
-The following are some examples of what assets are exempt from creditors:
+The following are some examples of what assets are exempt from creditor claims

-The list is not all of the properties subject to creditor protection and does not include the exceptions for super creditors such as the IRS and children under child support laws.
+The list does not include all of the properties subject to creditor protection and does not include the exceptions for super creditors such as the IRS and children under child support laws.
 Federal bankruptcy judges also have additional powers regarding homesteads.

-Even though the Florida exemptions from creditors are broad planning is still needed.
-For example, not all property held jointly by a couple is tenancy by the entirety property.
-For property to qualify as tenancy by the entirety, the property must have the following characteristics:
+Even though the Florida exemptions from creditors are broad, planning is still needed.
+For example, not all property held jointly by a couple is protected from creditor claims.
+For property owned by a married couple to be protected against creditor claims, the property must have the following characteristics: